byterubpay/byterub-site/_posts/2017-04-09-overview-and-logs-for-the-dev-meeting-held-on-2017-04-09.md

 **\<fluffypony>** moneromooo: yep I'll be closing issues in the next few days too
 **\<moneromooo>** Thanks.
 **\<fluffypony>** anything else?
-**\<bigreddmachine>** I have a Q: What is the "correct" way to propose an improvement / protocol change to Monero?
-Bitcoin has the BIP system, whereas for Monero things are basically handled via GitHub issues in the main repo.
+**\<bigreddmachine>** I have a Q: What is the "correct" way to propose an improvement / protocol change to ByteRub?
+Bitcoin has the BIP system, whereas for ByteRub things are basically handled via GitHub issues in the main repo.
 That means that, though discussions are documented permanently, they can be difficult to find and track over time.
-Is Monero getting to where it is big enough and has enough contributors that maybe we s
+Is ByteRub getting to where it is big enough and has enough contributors that maybe we s
 **\<bigreddmachine>** hould have a BIP-like process?
 **\<fluffypony>** bigreddmachine: easiest way is just for us to have a label on Github (for consensus-critical changes)
-**\<i2p-relay> {-olark}** I have a few things I would like to talk about regarding https://github.com/monero-project/monero/issues/1673 I should post another update soon
+**\<i2p-relay> {-olark}** I have a few things I would like to talk about regarding https://github.com/byterubpay/monero/issues/1673 I should post another update soon
 **\<i2p-relay> {-olark}** I can wait
 **\<bigreddmachine>** fluffypony: but is that the ideal way to do it? after getting merged, closed, etc, those discussions are very tough to find.
 Something like BIP is a much better long-term place for those discussions
 **\<fluffypony>** bigreddmachine: I think that changes should be written up as an MRL paper